 Our goal is a robust portfolio of growth technologies that will lead the development of African Health systems over the next 30 years.
 By 2035, we hope to have helped over 150 individuals build companies with a total valuation of over £10m.

-The Kopfadeyemi Fellowship - King’s Sierra Leone Chapter, in partnership with WAA (expected Q3 2017)
+The Kopfadeyemi Fellowship - King’s Sierra Leone Chapter, in partnership with West African Agribusiness (expected Q4 2017)